David Dunne (hurler)

-David Dunne (born 1995) is an Irish hurler who plays as a full-forward for the Wexford senior team.
+David Dunne (born 1993) is an Irish hurler who plays as a full-forward for the Wexford senior team.

 Dunne made his debut on the inter-county scene when he was selected for the Wexford under-21 team in 2014.
 A runner-up in the 2015 All-Ireland Under-21 Hurling Championship, he later made his debut for the Wexford senior team during the 2016 All-Ireland Senior Hurling Championship.

-Dunne plays his club hurling for Davidstown-Courtnacuddy GAA club.
+Dunne plays his club hurling for Davidstown/Courtnacuddy.